opensearch-project/documentation-website/_ingest-pipelines/processors/grok.md

 # Grok

 The `grok` processor is used to parse and structure unstructured data using pattern matching.
-You can use the `grok` processor to extract fields from log messages, web server access logs, application logs, and other text data that follows a consistent format.
+You can use the `grok` processor to extract fields from log messages, web server access logs, application logs, and other log data that follows a consistent format.

 ## Grok basics

 The `grok` processor uses a set of predefined patterns to match parts of the input text.
 Each pattern consists of a name and a regular expression.
 For example, the pattern `%{IP:ip_address}` matches an IP address and assigns it to the field `ip_address`.
 You can combine multiple patterns to create more complex expressions.
 For example, the pattern `%{IP:client} %{WORD:method} %{URIPATHPARM:request} %{NUMBER:bytes %NUMBER:duration}` matches a line from a web server access log and extracts the client IP address, the HTTP method, the request URI, the number of bytes sent, and the duration of the request.

 The `grok` processor is built on the [Oniguruma regular expression library](https://github.com/kkos/oniguruma/blob/master/doc/RE) and supports all the patterns from that library.
-You can us the [Grok Debugger](https://grokdebugger.com/) tool to test and debug your grok expressions.
+You can use the [Grok Debugger](https://grokdebugger.com/) tool to test and debug your grok expressions.

 ## Grok processor syntax